logo

 Elizabeth Warner Gott was born on June 30, 1666.
 John Warner, was born about 1669.
 Daniel Warner was born April 16, 1672.
 The first child named, William Warner was born on September 22, 1672.
 He died young.
 The second child named William Warner was born on June 30, 1673.
 He died in July 1673.
 Hannah Warner was born on May 14, 1674.
 Susannah Warner Fiske was born on March 3, 1675/76.

-On October 5, 1693 John purchased from G. Haldey for 220 pounds, a dwelling house, barn and 80 acres.
+On October 5, 1693 John bought a house, barn and 80 acres from G. Haldey for 220£.
 The farm was bounded on the northeast by S. Chapman and the road, on the southeast by Skillion, on the southwest by Perkins and Harris meadow, and on the west and northwest by Joseph Metcalf.

 Nathaniel Warner was born on July 6, 1693.
 Mary Warner Adams was born on August 18, 1695.
 Abigail Warner was born on April 8, 1697.
 Abigail died on April 6, 1698.